liam-wolfgang/Liam-Gosnell--AI-for-Programmers-Final-Project/README.md

 # AI Profit Forecasting Tool for Digital Marketing Proposals

 ## 1. Project Summary
-The **AI Profit Forecasting Tool** is a machine learning–powered application that predicts the potential **quarterly profit** for our company after submitting a proposal to a prospective client.
+The **AI Profit Forecasting Tool** is a machine learning–powered web application that predicts the potential **quarterly profit** for our company after submitting a proposal to a prospective client.
 By analysing past proposals, historical revenue, delivery costs, and client characteristics, the system helps the sales and management teams prioritise high-profit opportunities, set smarter pricing, and allocate resources efficiently.

 ---